 As with any redundancy, clear communication and sensitive delivery of the message remains key.
 If not followed correctly the consequences can be significant, therefore it is important that the process remains fair and reasonable.

-Given the current social distancing guidelines, video conferencing is one of the only platforms available to businesses for face-to-face communications and can be a practical and humane method of making general announcements to the workforce.
+With many employees working from home, video conferencing is one of the only platforms available to businesses for face-to-face communications and can be a practical and humane method of making general announcements to the workforce.

 Can employees be made redundant over a video call?